freefestivalsnightlifefamily-friendlyoutdoor

 The Nighttime Feria (Real de la Feria)

-Once the daytime Feria winds down, the action moves to Cortijo de Torres, a massive fairground on the outskirts of the city.
+Once the daytime Feria winds down, the action moves to Cortijo de Torres, the large fairground on the outskirts of the city where the Real de la Feria takes place.
+Entry is free.

-The night fair doesn't really get going until around 11pm and runs until sunrise.
-This is not an early night.
+Fairground rides fill out the rest of the site.
+The night fair doesn't really get going until around 11pm and runs until sunrise, so this is not an early night.

 Nighttime rides at Feria de Málaga